adhavswapna/devsecops-three-tier-todo-java-cicd-project/README.md

 Three-Tier architecture on AWS using Kubernetes, DevOps best practices, deploying, securing, and monitoring a scalable application environment.**

 1. IAM User Setup: Create an IAM user on AWS with the necessary permissions to facilitate deployment and management activities.

-2. Infrastructure as Code (IaC): Use Terraform and AWS CLI to set up the Jenkins server (EC2 instance) on AWS.
+3. Infrastructure as Code (IaC): Use Terraform and AWS CLI to set up the Jenkins server (EC2 instance) on AWS.

-3. Jenkins Server Configuration: Install and configure essential tools on the Jenkins server, including Jenkins itself, Docker, Sonarqube, Terraform, Kubectl, AWS CLI, and Trivy.
+5. Jenkins Server Configuration: Install and configure essential tools on the Jenkins server, including Jenkins itself, Docker, Sonarqube, Terraform, Kubectl, AWS CLI, and Trivy.

-4. EKS Cluster Deployment: Utilize eksctl commands to create an Amazon EKS cluster, a managed Kubernetes service on AWS.
+7. EKS Cluster Deployment: Utilize eksctl commands to create an Amazon EKS cluster, a managed Kubernetes service on AWS.

-5. Load Balancer Configuration: Configure AWS Application Load Balancer (ALB) for the EKS cluster.
+9. Load Balancer Configuration: Configure AWS Application Load Balancer (ALB) for the EKS cluster.

-6. Docker Repositories: Create repositories on Docker hub for both frontend and backend Docker images on Amazon Elastic Container Registry (ECR).
+11. Docker Repositories: Create repositories on Docker hub for both frontend and backend Docker images on Amazon Elastic Container Registry (ECR).

-7. ArgoCD Installation: Install and set up ArgoCD for continuous delivery and GitOps.
+13. ArgoCD Installation: Install and set up ArgoCD for continuous delivery and GitOps.

-8. Sonarqube Integration: Integrate Sonarqube for code quality analysis in the DevSecOps pipeline.
+15. Sonarqube Integration: Integrate Sonarqube for code quality analysis in the DevSecOps pipeline.

-9. Jenkins Pipelines: Create Jenkins pipelines for deploying backend and frontend code to the EKS cluster.
+17. Jenkins Pipelines: Create Jenkins pipelines for deploying backend and frontend code to the EKS cluster.

-10. Monitoring Setup: Implement monitoring for the EKS cluster using Helm, Prometheus, and Grafana.
+19. Monitoring Setup: Implement monitoring for the EKS cluster using Helm, Prometheus, and Grafana.

-11. ArgoCD Application Deployment: Use ArgoCD to deploy the Three-Tier application, including database, backend, frontend, and ingress components.
+21. ArgoCD Application Deployment: Use ArgoCD to deploy the Three-Tier application, including database, backend, frontend, and ingress components.

-12. DNS Configuration: Configure DNS settings to make the application Step 1: We need to create an IAM user and generate the AWS Access key
+23. DNS Configuration: Configure DNS settings to make the application

+24.We need to create an IAM user and generate the AWS Access key
-Create a new IAM User on AWS and give it to the AdministratorAccess for testing purposes (not recommended for your Organization's Projects) Advanced End-to-End DevSecOps Kubernetes Three-T... https://blog.stackademic.com/advanced-end-to-end-de...
+Create a new IAM User on AWS and give it to the AdministratorAccess for testing

-3 of 68accessible via custom subdomains.
-13. Data Persistence: Implement persistent volume and persistent volume claims for database pods to ensure data persistence.
+25. Data Persistence: Implement persistent volume and persistent volume claims for database pods to ensure data persistence.
 Click on Create user

-Provide the name to your user and click on Next. accessible via custom subdomains.
-13. Data Persistence: Implement persistent volume and persistent volume claims for database pods to ensure data persistence.
-14. Conclusion and Monitoring: Conclude the project by summarizing key achievements and monitoring the EKS cluster’s performance using Grafana.
+26. Conclusion and Monitoring: Conclude the project by summarizing key achievements and monitoring the EKS cluster’s performance using Grafana.

-Prerequisites:
+**Prerequisites:**
 Before starting the project, ensure you have the following prerequisites:
 • An AWS account with the necessary permissions to create resources.
 • Terraform and AWS CLI installed on your local machine.
 • Basic familiarity with Kubernetes, Docker, Jenkins, and DevOps principles.

-CREATE IAM USER
+**CREATE IAM USER**
 Go to the AWS IAM Service and click on Users.
 Click on Create user
 Provide the name to your user and click on Next.